Arc-blroth/ProjectInception/README.md

 This is the source code for Project Inception, a 1.16 Fabric mod that allows you to play Minecraft - inside of Minecraft.

-Note that as of right now
-**EVERYTHING IS EXTREMELY WORK-IN-PROGRESS**.
-Arc'blroth does not make any guarantees that this mod will work on your computer, and guarantees that the mod will probably softlock your computer if you have too many Chrome tabs open.
+As of right now, things are mostly stable.
+However, Arc'blroth does not make any guarantees that this mod will work on your computer.
 You are solely responsible for any crashes/damages to your computer or sanity that this mod may cause.

 All issues should be reported here using Github Issues.
 **Please check the [below FAQ](#Known-Issues--FAQ) before